adamcee/reverb_app/README.md

 Once the application is running ....
 - `$ curl "http://localhost:4000/api/listings/all"` will return the first page of results (all listings), with 10 listings per page.
 - `$ curl "http://localhost:4000/api/listings/all?page=4"` will return the fourth page of resuts, with 10 listings per page.
-- `$ curl "http://localhost:4000/api/listings/all?page=4&per_page=25"` will return the fourth page of results, with 25 listings per page.
+- `$ curl "http://localhost:4000/api/listings/all?category=bassoon"` will return the first 10 listings whose category contains the word "bassoon".
-- `$ curl "http://localhost:4000/api/listings/all?category=bassoon"` will return all listings whose category contains the word "bassoon".
+- `$ curl "http://localhost:4000/api/listings/all?category=bassoon&page=4"` will return the fourth page of 10 listings whose category contains the word "bassoon" (if there are that many listings for the bassoon!!).

 - `$ curl "http://localhost:4000/api/categories/flat` will return the complete list of available categories.
 - `$ curl "http://localhost:4000/api/categories/flat?q=bassoon` will return all categories which contain the string token "basoon" in their full name.